 1.2.
 Find the HTML Class or ID of the Post

-Similar to the pages, each post should have a unique HTML class, too.
-Again, just inspect the element on the post you want to apply CSS to with the help of the browser developer tool.
+As with the pages, each post should also have a unique HTML class.
+Again, inspect the element on the post you want to style using the browser developer tools.
 Then, you can see the unique identifier as with the postid attribute.

-For the following post with the Twenty Twenty theme, the class identifying this post is postid-557.
+For the following post with the Twenty Twenty theme, the class identifier is postid-557.

 Similarly, you can do the same with any other website page.
 Using the unique class that identifies a page.
-If you look at the following screenshot, you can see that the class that identifies the page is page-id-357.
+In the following screenshot, you can see that the class that identifies the page is page-id-357.

 2. Adding a PHP Function

 The previous method is adequate for applying our custom CSS to specific posts or pages.
-It will be enough for most of the customization you might require.
+It will be sufficient for most customization you might require.
 But in some cases, there can be limitations:

 - Your theme has no unique HTML class or ID for the content you need to style.